Harchytekt/Android-Project/README.md

 This is my first project in _Android_.
 It has been developped in my third year at the Haute École en Hainaut for the _Développement mobile - Applications sur Android_ course.

+The code is in the [code/app/src/main/java/be/heh](code/app/src/main/java/be/heh) folder.
+And the report will be soon [here](https://github.com/Harchytekt/Rapports/blob/master/2015-2018%20(HeH)/2017-2018/Applications%20sur%20Android/Rapport.pdf).

 ## The project 👨🏻‍💻

 It involves the supervision and remote control of two industrial processes: